RickStrahl/BlogPosts/2019-04/Adventures-in-.NET-SDK-Installation-SDKs-not-Showing-Up/AdventuresInNetSdkInstallationSdksNotShowingUp.md

 Even better maybe the 32 bit download on a 64 bit system should prompt and ask *Are you sure you want to install the 32 bit SDK*?

+### Watch out for the IIS Server Hosting Pack!
+I ran into another problem with x86 and x64 a day later when I installed an update to the IIS Server Hosting pack on a server.
+The hosting pack installs both 32 bit and 64 bit versions and for reasons unknown I found that when I installed the latest version, `dotnet --info` only reports the 32 bit versions when running.
+Same issue as above, somehow the 32 bit path preceeded the 64 bit path causing only the 32 bit runtimes to show up.

+I actually found that some of my applications were running in 32 bit mode, which I guess is not a huge problem, but somewhat unexpected.
+For the quick fix - I ended up uninstalling the 32 bit runtimes that the Hosting Pack(s) past and future installed.

 ### Visual Studio doesn't Care